HandsOnDataViz/book/map/batchgeo/README.md

 - Click the Validate & Set Options button to review your data, or the Map Now button.
 - BatchGeo will attempt to geocode your address data and display an interactive point map.
 Colored markers include pop-up data windows.
 - Click the Save and Continue button.
 Add map title, select Public or Unlisted, and insert your email address.
 - BatchGeo emails you a link to edit your map, or embed the iframe code in your own website.
-To learn more, go to book chapter [Embed on Your Web](https://www.datavizforall.org/embed/).
+To learn more, go to [Embed on Your Web](https://www.datavizforall.org/embed/), in this book.

 {% footer %}
 {% endfooter %}